 Federal legislation relating to the American Opportunity Tax Credit requires that all postsecondary institutions report student Social Security numbers to the Internal Revenue Service.
 This IRS requirement makes it necessary for CF to collect the Social Security number of every student.
 A student may refuse to disclose their Social Security number to CF, but the IRS is then authorized to fine the student in the amount of $50.
 In addition to the federal reporting requirements, the public school system in Florida uses Social Security numbers as a student identifier (section 229.559, Florida Statutes, new school code section 1008.386).
 In a seamless K–20 system, it is beneficial for postsecondary institutions to have access to the same information for purposes of tracking and assisting students in the smooth transition from one education level to the next.
 All Social Security numbers are protected by federal regulation under the Family Educational Rights and Privacy Act.

-Under Florida education reporting requirements, students who enroll in continuing education seminars are required to submit their Social Security number.
+Under Florida education reporting requirements, students who enroll in continuing education and corporate training seminars are required to submit their Social Security number.

 The Office of Financial Aid at CF requires students and parents of dependent students to submit their Social Security number on various forms in order to correctly identify applicants, match each applicant’s financial aid application information and data with the institution's records, and to help coordinate state aid programs with federal and institutional aid programs.